rhafer/opencloud/CONTRIBUTING.md

 ### Licensing and CLA

-We are very happy that there *no CLA* required for any of the code of OpenCloud.
+ There is *no CLA* required for any of the public code of OpenCloud.

 ## How Can I Contribute